When Emma was three months old I went back to work on a part-time basis. I worked two full days and one half day.

 After a couple weeks of saying yes to meetings that were scheduled during times I needed to pump or feeling too busy to step away for 20 minutes to take a pump break and I noticed I wasn’t quite pumping as much as I used to.

 Because I wanted to continue exclusively breastfeeding I started setting alarms for myself each day when I needed to pump.
 I also was unapologetic about not being able to make meetings that overlapped with my pumping schedule.

 When you pump or feed your baby your body responds by creating more milk, so the more you pump or feed your baby, the more milk you make.

-Don’t worry too much if you’ve had a hard time sticking to a pumping schedule at work, with a little time you can build back your milk supply by adding short pumping breaks in addition to your normal pumping routine.
+Don’t worry too much if you’ve had a hard time sticking to a pumping schedule at work, with a little time you can build back your milk supply by power pumping during one of your normal pumping breaks.

 If you notice your supply decreasing, try power pumping or eating lactogenic foods to help build your supply back up.